Updated: Jul 26

 Many people go to KSL City Mall for shopping, movies and dining, and will usually stay inside the mall.
 Those who are willing to wander out of the mall will be rewarded with cheap and good local food right outside KSL City and around.

-For those who are willing to go a little further, say 600 metres more, there is another food haven in Taman Sri Tebrau — which is probably why you are reading this post.
-The name "Taman Sri Tebrau" may be unfamiliar to most people but just mention "大马花园" (Dai Mah Garden) or "Pelangi" and it will ring a bell somewhere.
+For those who are willing to go a little further, say about 600 metres more, there is another food haven in Taman Sri Tebrau.
+The name "Taman Sri Tebrau" may not be familiar to most people but just mention "大马花园" (Dai Mah Garden), "Pelangi" or "Sentosa" and it will probably ring a bell somewhere.

 1. Restoran New Lucky (新运海鲜酒楼)

 Restoran New Lucky is a Chinese seafood restaurant located near the junction to Taman Sri Tebrau.
 We were there for crabs and also ordered other dishes, such as sweet & sour pork and kailan (Chinese broccoli).
 This is a nice restaurant to go if you are travelling in a group, especially for Chinese New Year reunions (reservation may be required) and other celebrations.

 2. Seng Steam Fish Restaurant (成蒸鱼与肉骨茶餐馆)

 Further down Jalan Keris, at the intersection with Jalan Rentaka, is Seng Steam Fish Restaurant that only the locals will know.
 Most people will not come this far as it is really quite some walking distance unless by taxis or driving.
 But if the food is good, there is no holding back regardless of how far we have to walk to get there.